leonzwrx/linux-setup-scripts/README.md

 ___

 ### Other Scripts:
-* [NOW AVAILABLE IN TRIXIE] autotiling_debian.sh - installs autotiling script for SWAY from source
-* [NOW AVAILABLE IN TRIXIE] azote.sh - installs azote (Wayland wallpaper manager) from source
-* [NOW AVAILABLE IN TRIXIE] astfetch.sh - installs Fastfetch on Debian
 * [OPTIONAL] neovim.sh - downloads and installs the latest neovim from source on Debian
 * nerdfonts.sh – downloads and installs Nerd Fonts I use
-* [NOW AVAILABLE IN TRIXIE] nwg-bar_debian.sh - installs Wayland-friendly power menu from source on Debian
-* [NOW AVAILABLE IN TRIXIE] nwg-displays.sh - installs Wayland-friendly display configurator from source
-* [NOW AVAILABLE IN TRIXIE] nwg-look.sh - installs Wayland-friendly GTK settings editor from source
-* nwg-wrapper.sh - installs Wayland-friendly script output wrapper from source
+* nwg-wrapper_debian.sh - installs Wayland-friendly script output wrapper from source (Fedora should have these in official repos)
-* [MAINSTREAM ROFI SHOULD NOW WORK IN WAYLAND]rofi-wayland_debian.sh - installs Wayland fork of Rofi from source on Debian
+* [OPTIONAL] rofi-wayland_debian.sh - installs Wayland fork of Rofi from source on Debian.
+Standard rofi should now work in Wayland
-* [NOW AVAILABLE IN TRIXIE]swappy_debian.sh - installs Wayland-friendly screenshot GUI app from source
-* sway-input-configurator_debian.sh - installs SWAY input manager for keyboards, touchpad, etc from source
+* [OPTIONAL] sway-input-configurator_debian.sh - installs SWAY input manager for keyboards, touchpad, etc from source.
+Can be installed using pipx
 * sway-systemd.sh - #installs sway-systemd, which allows easy systemd service integration for SWAY from source
-* []wttrbar.sh - installs wttr bar (for waybar) from source
+* wttrbar.sh - installs wttr bar (for waybar) from source
 * /resources - other files referenced by scripts
 * /archive - collection of legacy scripts and documentation
  ___